Decoding Calypso Smart Card Transaction Logs

 Binary Frame Structure & Checksum Validation

-Calypso transaction logs adhere to ISO/IEC 14443 and EN 1545 standards, structuring each event around a fixed-length header, cryptographic trailer, and variable payload.
-The payload contains the card UID, transaction type (tap-in, tap-out, transfer, top-up, penalty), validator MAC address, synchronized timestamp, and fare zone identifiers.
+Calypso transaction logs adhere to ISO/IEC 14443 and EN 1545, structuring each event around a fixed-length header, a variable payload, and a cryptographic trailer.
+For the compact validator log format handled here, every record is a fixed 27-byte frame laid out as [4B TxID][8B UID][1B Type][6B MAC][4B TS][2B Zone][2B CRC].
+The payload carries the card UID, the transaction type (tap-in, tap-out, transfer, top-up, penalty), the validator MAC address, a synchronized timestamp, and the fare zone identifier.
 Misalignment at this stage causes silent revenue leakage and downstream accounting drift.

 Every frame must be validated at the ingestion boundary.
-Implement CRC-16/CCITT verification before any downstream processing.
+Implement CRC-16/CCITT-FALSE verification before any downstream processing.
 Reject records with failed checksums immediately; never attempt heuristic repair on cryptographic payloads.
-The following implementation demonstrates a strict, type-hinted parser with explicit error handling and structured audit logging.
+The implementation below is a strict, type-hinted parser with explicit error handling and structured audit logging.

 The flow below shows the ordered gates a single Calypso frame passes before it becomes a structured transaction: